markmoxon/bbcelite-scripts/README.md

 export LANDER_WEBSITE_REPOSITORY=/path/to/generated/content/staging.lander.bbcelite.com
 ```

-Execute this with the following, to set the environment variables:
+Execute this with the following command, to set the environment variables:

 ```
 source env.sh
 ```

-You will need to do this each time you open a new terminal; [see below](#environment-variables) for a different approach that automates this step.

-Also [see below](#environment-variables) for more details on these environment variables, and for details on how to set up a different folder structure to the all-in-one approach used in this example setup.
+[See below](#environment-variables) for details on these environment variables, advice on automating this step, and information on how to set up a different folder structure to the all-in-one approach used in this example.

 ### 4. Run the scripts for Elite

 Now let's generate the Elite source repositories and website.

-First, cd into the `bbcelite-scripts` repository as follows:
+First, switch to the `bbcelite-scripts` repository folder:

 ```
 cd $BBCELITE_SCRIPTS
 ```

-Now generate the repositories and website by running this script:
+Now generate the repositories and website by running this script (this will take quite a while to run):

 ```
 ./generate-elite.sh